paru-de/sandbox/isbn_draft.md

 ### Identifying the publisher of a book

 With the help of the first three blocks we can look up the publisher of a specific edition.
-The International ISBN Agency maintains an annually updated and searchable database of all registered publishers: The [Global Register of Publishers](https://grp.isbn-international.org/).
+The International ISBN Agency maintains an annually updated and searchable database of all registered publishers: The <a href="https://grp.isbn-international.org/" target="_blank">Global Register of Publishers</a>.
 In our example above the registered publisher for any works starting with `978-1-9747` is `Viz Media, United States of America`.

 ### Identifying a mismatch between `Country` and ISBN